Why Bees are Important to You

 FAQs

-Honey bees are the most important pollinators for modern agriculture.
-This is due to the fact that they live in large families and are easy to move from crop to crop.
-However, other pollinators are extremely critical to our environment – perhaps more so than honey bees.
+Honey bees are the most important pollinators for modern agriculture due to the fact that they live in large families and are easy to move.

 Our bees are facing a multitude of problems including: habitat loss, nutritional deficiencies, pollution, changing climates and pesticide exposure.